We know that fluid mechanics is the study of forces and flow within the fluid; however, we must also know what fluid is.

 Now, comparing these two, we find that gel is denser than emulsion as the gel is partially solid, while emulsions are formed by a mixture of liquids.

-The density is denoted by a symbol ρ.
+The density is denoted by the symbol ρ.
 The formula for density is mass per unit volume and its unit in MKS and CGS forms are as follows:

 MKS unit: kgm⁻³